jbcoe/allocators/TALK.md

 ---

-## Object creation and memory allocation
+## Memory allocation and deallocation

 We used `new` to allocate memory for the value in `dyn_optional` and `delete` to deallocate it.

-But what if we need finer control and more flexibility over memory allocation and deallocation, or object creation and destruction?
+But what if we need finer control and more flexibility over memory allocation and deallocation; or object creation and destruction?

 ---